 If you use a Facebook app on other platforms—such as mobile, tablet, or smart TV—you will need to enter your new password when you use the app for the first time after changing it.

-And remember, if you struggle to remember several complex passwords, you can use a password manager like LastPass to make the process easier.
+And remember, if you struggle to remember several complex passwords, you can use a password manager to make the process easier.
 If you ever forget your username or password, here’s how you can recover your Facebook account login.